nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

     EtlMapStart :-> <etl operation> :-> ... :-> <etl operation>

 The `:->` connector is left associative because a Julius expression is evaluated from left to right (or from top to bottom).
 Essentially `:->` is a data constructor of the `ETLMappingExpr` data type , which receives two input parameters (check out the documentation of the Etl.Julius module in the DBFunctor package in Hackage - just google "Hackage Etl.Julius").
 An "etl operation" can be either a *Relational Algebra Expression*, or a *Column Mapping* (i.e,. a column-level transformation).
 A Relational Algebra is a sequence of relational algebra operations acting on some input RTable(s).
-A Column Mapping is a transformation a the column-level where one or more new columns are created based on ore or more existing ones.We explain both concepts in the following paragraphs.
+A Column Mapping is a transformation at the column-level where one or more new columns are created based on one or more existing ones.
+We explain both concepts in the following paragraphs.
 A Relational Algebra expression in Julius EDSL begins with an `EtlR $` notation (after "$" follow the relational algebra operations), while a column mapping begins with `EtlC $`.
 So, a Julius expression essentially looks like this:
 ```
 EtlMapStart :-> (EtlX $ ...) :-> (EtlX $ ...) :-> ...
 (EtlX $ ...)